mesosphere/dcos-kubernetes-quickstart/README.md

 The remainder of this quick-start will execute in a Docker container, and create your cluster on GCE, with Kubernetes configured.
 Simply run

 ```
+When it completes, connect to the
 make docker
-# you are now in a container
+# You are now in a container
-make all
+make launch-dcos
-# The cluster provisioning will take ~15 minutes.
-When it completes, connect to the
+# Launches DC/OS cluster.
+The cluster provisioning will take ~15 minutes.
-# Kubernetes API Server
+make setup-cli
+# Configures the DC/OS CLI and kubectl
+make install
+# Installs kubernetes on your cluster.
+Takes ~2 minutes
+make kubectl-tunnel
+# Creates a ssh tunnel to a node-agent for APIServer access
-# Make sure the API Server and Kubelet's are up
+# Make sure the API Server and Kubelet's are up by running:

 kubectl get nodes

 # If you see a result like this, everything is working properly, and you are now running Kubernetes on DC/OS

 NAME                                   STATUS    AGE       VERSION
-kube-node-0-kubelet.kubernetes.mesos   Ready     2m        v1.7.3
+kube-node-0-kubelet.kubernetes.mesos   Ready     13s       v1.7.5
-kube-node-1-kubelet.kubernetes.mesos   Ready     2m        v1.7.3
+kube-node-1-kubelet.kubernetes.mesos   Ready     13s       v1.7.5
-kube-node-2-kubelet.kubernetes.mesos   Ready     2m        v1.7.3
+kube-node-2-kubelet.kubernetes.mesos   Ready     13s       v1.7.5

+make uninstall
+# Uninstalls kubernetes
+make destroy-dcos
+# Deletes the DC/OS cluster
 ```

 ## Installing DC/OS CLI